 2. Purchase a hospital bed

-Investing in your own medical bed is also a feasible option for some, and it gives you more control over delivery times and design.
+Investing in your own medical bed is a more feasible option for some, and it gives you greater control over delivery times and design.
 If you think the bed will be needed for long-term use and you're concerned about waiting times, then buying a bed might be a better option for you.

 Video: How Opera can help you get a hospital bed for home

 Before buying a hospital bed it’s important to consider the following: